Ryan-Kendrick/give-credit/README.md

 ## Progress

-- [ ] Make a form with Semantic UI React components
+- [x] Make a form with Semantic UI React components
-- [ ] Can apply marginal tax rates to calculate PAYE for a given salary income
+- [x] Can apply marginal tax rates to calculate PAYE for a given salary income
-- [ ] Have a function call other functions and return a results object based on options
+- [x] Have a function call other functions and return a results object based on options
 - [ ] Implement submit bar - nested flexbox?
+- [ ] Placeholder page layout
 - [ ] Account for student loans, ACC, Kiwisaver, IETC
 - [ ] Support income by hour/week/fortnight/month/year
 - [ ] Display amount required to donate to fully refund PAYE